 Clark Paulsen, Division Chief

-References: Department of Human Resources (CalHR), Personnel Management Liaison Memorandum 93-28, California Code of Regulations, Administration, Title 2, Sections 599.616.1, Bargaining Unit Contracts, SAM 0715 and Payroll Procedure Manual, N 145.
+References: Department of Human Resources (CalHR), Personnel Management Liaison Memorandum 93-28, California Code of Regulations, Administration, Title 2, (CCR) Section 599.616.1, Bargaining Unit Contracts, SAM 0715 and State Controller’s Office Payroll Procedure Manual, N 145.

 Required approvals: Appointing power and Division of Accounting (Travel Policy Section).